 An pretty vintage chirimen silk kimono with a lovely flower & phoenix sarasa pattern on a pale blue coloured background.

-Chirimen is a heavy silk crepe with a crinkled uneven texture created by the weft thread being kept tighter than the warp thread during weaving, while also being twisted.
-It was developed in the late 16th century and became popular during the Edo period (1603-1868).
+Chirimen is a heavy silk crepe with a crinkled uneven texture that was developed in the late 16th century and became popular during the Edo period (1603-1868).
 Chirimen fabric drapes beautifully and is difficult to crease which makes it popular in kimono making.